 A couple of our larger fund raisers: (subject to change):

 - Corn stand during Soar on the Shore kite event, August 18, 2018

 - Dinner/Public Performances, February 24, 2019.
 All teams present solutions to the public.

 How many students can be on a team?

 A competitive team can consist of two to seven students.
 A Rising Stars team can have from five – 10 members.
 Students are usually grouped with students of the same grade and age level.

-How are the student placed on teams?
+How are the students placed on teams?

 Many different factors are taken into consideration when placing students on teams.
 For the ASD DI program, the Team Managers and DI Coordinator sort out all the applicants by grade.
 The next thing we take into account is how many team managers we have.